Configuring namespace data retention

 to scan records based on the record.ttl

 field.
-Note than this could turn into an intensive operation that may affect a production system’s performance.
-How to Modify TTL using UDF
+This could turn into an intensive operation that may affect a production system’s performance.
+For examples, see How to modify TTL using UDF

 Where to Next?